dotnet/corefx/src/System.Diagnostics.DiagnosticSource/src/DiagnosticSourceUsersGuide.md

 ```

 Note that using reflection is relatively expensive.
 However using reflection is your only
-option the payloads was generated using anonymous types.
+option if the payloads was generated using anonymous types.
 You can reduce this overhead by
 making fast, specialized property fetchers  either using PropertyInfo.CreateDelegate or
 ReflectEmit, but that is beyond the scope of this document.